 We are not only in the business of planting vines, but also of developing lives.

-From left: Leon de Kock (CEO Hex River Valley), Gerhard de Kock (founder and chairman) and Arjan de Kock (CEO Olifants River)
+From left: Leon de Kock (Director), Gerhard de Kock (Founder) and Arjan de Kock (Director)

 From left (standing): Carol Carolison (Human Resources), Christian Diener (Head of Finance), Nastasha van Niekerk (Human Resources), Elizabeth Joubert (Admin South Africa), Gerhard de Kock (Founder), Petra Pienaar (Accountant Namibia), Tanya de Villiers (Accountant South Africa), Mareli Winterbach (Admin Namibia), Anélma du Toit (Human Resources), Leon de Kock, Arjan de Kock